 SPSS performs statistical analysis on quantitative data.
 The graphical user interface makes statistics analysis easier, including most complex models.

 Stata is a command-based statistical package that offers a lot flexibility for data analysis.
-The program language keeps a simple structure, so is easy to learn, allowing users to focus on the statistical modelling.
+The program language keeps a simple structure, so is easy to learn, allowing users to focus on the statistical modeling.

 Excel is good is for the simplest descriptive statistics, or for more than a very few columns.
 It is easy to use for basic data analysis, and is much more convenient for data entry and shape manipulating.